- Home ask ED

 Q: If we work with your firm, will we have to deal directly with the government auditors?

 Ed: With Jameson & Company, our goal is to eliminate or minimize our client’s direct exposure to the audit process.
-Generally, auditor exposure is much lower for our outsource clients than for quarterly review clients.

 I Already Have a CPA